-Reports of Auckland tornado, person trapped by fallen container
+'Tornado' hits Auckland waterfront, person rescued after container blown over

 "We filmed the storm from our flat on Nelson Street.
 Suddenly it went dark and disappeared and sounded like a freight train coming through."

-Henderson resident Andy Robinson in West Auckland said his property was pelted by large hail.
+Henderson resident Andy Robinson in West Auckland said his property was pelted by large hail stones.

-"The windows were ricocheting so hard it was like rocks being thrown!
+"The windows were ricocheting so hard it was like rocks being thrown.
 I can't see any broken panes (amazed) but cracks can form a day or so later.

-"A lot larger than pea sized, the largest were approximately golf ball sized!
+"A lot larger than pea sized, the largest were approximately golf ball sized.
 Certainly the largest hail stones I can remember seeing."

 MetService severe weather forecaster Allister Gorman said there were all the ingredients for a tornado in Auckland tonight, but they could not confirm one had hit at this stage.